-Rebecca Boon has been litigating securities fraud and shareholder rights actions for over a decade, recovering more than $1.5 billion for the firm’s institutional investor clients.
-Her work at the firm expands beyond litigation.
-Rebecca has advanced equality in the workplace by co-founding the Beyond #MeToo working group and leading landmark recoveries that have resulted in hundreds of millions of dollars back to investors and important social change among industries.
+Rebecca Boon has been litigating securities fraud and shareholder rights actions for fifteen years, recovering billions of dollars for the firm’s institutional investor clients.
+Rebecca has advanced equality in the workplace by co-founding the Beyond #MeToo working group and leading landmark recoveries that have resulted in important social change among industries.

-In recognition of her achievements, she has been named a "Rising Star" by Law360, a "Rising Star of the Plaintiffs Bar" by The National Law Journal, a "Young Lawyer of the Year" by The American Lawyer, and is included in both the Super Lawyers publication of leading practitioners by Thomson Reuters as a "Rising Star" and the “500 Leading Plaintiff Financial Lawyer" list by Lawdragon.
-Rebecca was also named to Benchmark Litigation's "40 and Under Hot List" for 2021 and 2020.
+In recognition of her achievements, she has been named a "Rising Star" by Law360, a "Rising Star of the Plaintiffs Bar" by The National Law Journal, and a "Young Lawyer of the Year" by The American Lawyer.
+Rebecca is recognized as a “Next Generation Partner” by The Legal 500 and described as “a key player in MeToo cases.”
+She has been included in the Super Lawyers publication of leading practitioners by Thomson Reuters as a "Rising Star," as well Lawdragon’s lists of the “500 Leading Lawyers in America” and the “500 Leading Plaintiff Financial Lawyers.”
+Rebecca has also been named multiple times over to Benchmark Litigation's "40 and Under Hot List.”